 One thing that did not vary was the wonderful crust and the way it melted into the cheese so that there was almost no clear line that separated the two.

-One great thing about this cheese pie is that it keeps well in the refrigerator and tastes just as good after five days as it did the day it was baked.
+One great thing about this cheese pie is that it keeps good in the refrigerator covered with plastic wrap, and it tastes just as good after five days as it did the day it was baked.

 Line a pie dish with dough, leaving nice tufts of dough over the dish sides so after you fill with cottage cheese this extra dough folds over the mixture about 1 inch or so, in a large scallop look!